European Research Council: President

-Following its formal establishment, the Scientific Council reaffirmed the election of its chair and ERC president, Professor Fotis Kafatos, and the two vice-chairs and ERC vice-presidents, Professor Helga Nowotny and Dr. Daniel Estève.
-After the highly successful presidency of Fotis Kafatos, Helga Nowotny took over as president in March 2010 with Prof. Carl-Henrik Heldin and Prof. Pavel Exner as vice-presidents.
+Following its formal establishment, the Scientific Council reaffirmed the election of its chair and ERC president, Professor Fotis Kafatos, and the two vice-chairs and ERC vice-presidents, Professor Helga Nowotny and Daniel Estève.
+After the highly successful presidency of Fotis Kafatos, Helga Nowotny took over as president in March 2010 with Carl-Henrik Heldin and Pavel Exner as vice-presidents.
 In January 2014, after the end of Helga Nowotny's term of office, Professor Jean-Pierre Bourguignon became ERC president.
 Since then, the ERC also has a third vice-president, Professor Nuria Sebastian Galles, alongside the two vice-presidents already in office (each of them in charge of one of the ERC scientific domains).
-In May 2019, internationally recognized nanomedicine scientist Dr. Mauro Ferrari was named the next president of the European Research Council.
+In May 2019, internationally recognized nanomedicine scientist Mauro Ferrari was named the next president of the European Research Council.
 30 June 2021, Professor Maria Leptin was named president of the ERC from 1 October 2021.